Updated June 2016

 Sometimes it's not clear to what degree an application will succeed in the market.
 Cloud-oriented businesses tend to follow the mantra "fail fast, fail cheaply."
 Considering that advice, it makes sense for organizations to use public cloud resources for a new, untested application before embarking on the capital expenditure associated with launching in a private cloud.
 Once an organization can establish a steady-state workload pattern and see a clear line of sight to the longevity of an application, it may choose to bring the application to a private cloud environment.

-Businesses often use the term cloudbursting to refer to a situation where workloads are migrated to a different cloud environment to meet capacity demands.
+The term cloudbursting refers to a situation where workloads are "spilled over" to a different cloud environment to meet capacity demands.
 This is usually a temporary situation — for instance, to handle a spike due to a seasonal traffic or a news event that drives traffic to a particular application for a short time.
 Our customers use the term "buy the base, rent the spike" to describe a use case for cloudbursting.
 A hybrid cloud scenario would see the steady state handled by the fixed private cloud environment and the spike handled by on-demand resources from a public cloud.

 7. High Availability and Disaster Recovery